 None of the criteria I ask for in this missive is completely non-existent on the market.
 All of the criteria listed here exist in some revolvers (except, possibly, protected rear sights).
 Unfortunately they all don’t co-habitate in one, single handgun.
 Let’s look at some of the contenders.

 RIA: The one that comes closest currently is the RIA AL22M.
 I’ve been reviewing this gun for another outlet and really like it.
 Unfortunately it’s a boat anchor at 39 ounces.
 Other than that it would be a pretty compelling revolver, but I just don’t want to carry all that steel in the woods.
+And unfortunately, this revolver has some serious accuracy issues and I would not recommend purchasing it.

 Smith & Wesson: S&W carries a couple .22 Magnum revolvers.
 The two that come closest to meeting my aims are the Model 48 and the 648.
 The Model 48 is heavy (38 ounces), only holds six, and is blued.
 The 648 is big and heavy – I think I’ve hit that enough.
 Oh, and there’s the .22 LR Model 317 Kit Gun.
 It’s super neat; if only it and the 648 could have a baby…